 Editorial usage: the written word

-No editorial text of any kind for any medium should be produced and published using only AI tools, which include but are not limited to ChatGPT, Copilot, Jasper and Perplexity.
+No editorial text of any kind for any medium should be produced and published using only AI tools.
 Any use of AI tools should ALWAYS be subject to thorough review and human oversight by CAES and UGA Extension professionals.
 Publishing any content that is not thoroughly reviewed and verified with reputable sources — AI-generated or not — in association with CAES or any of its subsidiary units, including UGA Extension and Georgia 4-H, is prohibited.

 The publication of any AI-generated copy, regardless of length, must always be disclosed and identified.
-The following disclosure statement should accompany AI-generated copy:
+An example of such a disclosure statement can be found below:

 During the preparation of this work the author(s) used [NAME TOOL / SERVICE] in order to [REASON].
 After using this tool/service, the author(s) reviewed and edited the content as needed and take(s) full responsibility for the content of the publication.

-Using AI to check grammar and/or spelling is permissible and does not require the inclusion of a disclosure statement.
+Using AI to check grammar and/or spelling does not require the inclusion of a disclosure statement.

 Media usage: photo and video